Colorado Firefighters Address Crowd Safety At Concerts

 COMMERCE CITY, Colo.
 (CBS4) – The concerts deaths in Houston of the weekend have fire chief Kevin Vincel thinking.

-“I can guarantee that after this incident there’s definitely experts out there looking at this to say, you know how to we prevent this from happening again.”
+“I can guarantee that after this incident there’s definitely experts out there looking at this to say, you know, how do we prevent this from happening again.”

 Denver Arts and Venues spokesman Brian Kitts noted that tiered event venues like Red Rocks have egress to the sides, top and even down on stage in an emergency.
-Large flat areas like at festival shows, often have crowds gathered in front of a high stage, blocking potential exit.
+Large flat areas like at festival shows often have crowds gathered in front of a high stage, blocking potential exits.

 “Today when they have that open seating and you’re in the middle of that, that’s a risk that you’re going to take,” said Vincel.
 “There’s a certain formula that goes into it on how many people as that stadium is full that the exit capacity can handle.”